-Some like their potatoes fried, mashed, or roasted but we’ll introduce you to baked potato wedges with melted parmesan cheese.
-With this easy recipe, you can have a scrumptious meal with delicious baked cheesy potato wedges on the side.
+Some like their potatoes fried, mashed, or roasted but we’ll introduce you to baked potato wedges with melted cheddar cheese.
+With this easy recipe, you can have a scrumptious meal with the classic crunchy wedges on the side.
 They ooze with cheesy goodness and go perfectly with these spicy and equally cheesy volcano burgers or with crispy cheddar chicken.

 Tips on Making Baked Potato Wedges

 Are you up for some baked potato wedges with a cheesy twist?
 They’re incredibly crunchy on the outside and soft on the inside.
-Utterly finger-licking good, right?
-Read on to get tips on how to prepare these crispy treats.
+Sounds utterly finger-licking good, right?
+Read on to get useful tips on how to make this recipe.